 How to Get a Sam’s Club Membership Fee Refund

 Now that we’ve established that you can get your Sam’s club membership refunded, let’s discuss how to get it refunded.
-There are 2 options available to you.
+There are 3 Sam’s Club membership cancellation options available to you.

-1. Request a refund at the membership customer service desk in any Sam’s Club store
+1. Cancel your membership and request a refund at the membership customer service desk in any Sam’s Club store

 Simple enough.
 However, this requires there actually being an open store near you, which may no longer be the case.
 If there is not (or you don’t want to waste the time/money to go there), there are other options…